ossec/ossec-docs/docs/manual/agent/agent-management.rst

     Provide the ID of the agent to extract the key (or '\q' to quit): 001

     Agent key information for '001' is:
-    MDAyIGFnZW50MSAxOTIuMTY4LjIuMC8yNCBlNmY3N2RiMTdmMTJjZGRmZjg5YzA4ZDk5MmQ4NDE4MjYwMjJkN2ZkMzNkYzZiOWE5NWY4MzU5YWRlY2JkY2Rm
+    MDAyIGFnZW50MSAxOTIuMTY4LjIuMC8yNCBlNmY3N2RiMTdmMTJjZGRmZjg5YzA4ZDk5m

     ** Press ENTER to return to the main menu.

-The key is encoded in the string ``MDAyIGFnZW50MSAxOTIuMTY4LjIuMC8yNCBlNmY3N2RiMTdmMTJjZGRmZjg5YzA4ZDk5MmQ4NDE4MjYwMjJkN2ZkMzNkYzZiOWE5NWY4MzU5YWRlY2JkY2Rm`` and includes information about the agent.
+The key is encoded in the string (shortened for this example) ``MDAyIGFnZW50MSAxOTIuMTY4LjIuMC8yNCBlNmY3N2RiMTdmMTJjZGRmZjg5YzA4ZDk5Mm`` and includes information about the agent.
 This string can be added to the agent through the agent version of ``manage_agents``.

 Removing an agent
 -----------------

-If you want to detach an OSSEC agent from the server, use the R option in the :ref:`manage_agents` start screen.
+If you want to remove an OSSEC agent from the server, use the ``r`` option in the :ref:`manage_agents` start screen.
 You will be given a list of all agents already added to the server.
-To remove an agent, simply type in the ID of the respective agent, press enter and confirm the deletion.
+To remove an agent, simply type in the ID of the agent, press enter, and finally confirm the deletion.
 It is important to note that you have to enter all digits of the ID.

 .. code-block:: console